-See Figure 20: Estimated housing costs versus household income for renter households in electoral area D.
+See Figure 20: Estimated housing costs versus household income for renter households in electoral area A.

-This analysis suggests that 48% of electoral area D's renter households are in core housing need and 23% are in extreme core housing need.
-This is considerably worse than the rates reported in the previous few Censuses (38% in 2006, 23% in 2011, and 27% in 2016).
+This analysis suggests that 25% of electoral area A's renter households are in core housing need and 10% are in extreme core housing need.
+This is an improvement over the rates reported in the previous few Censuses (45% in 2006, 31% in 2011, and 32% in 2016)